-The RTCM decoder has been expanded to support MSM5 and MSM7 messages, which can be used for multi-constellation operation.
+The RTCM decoder has been expanded to support MSM4, MSM5, MSM6 and MSM7 messages, which can be used for multi-constellation operation.
 See Table 27: Supported MSM Messages below.

-MSM7 messages are more precise than MSM5 messages, but are also larger.
+MSM6 and MSM7 messages are more precise than MSM4 and MSM5 messages, but also larger.
+MSM4 and MSM6 do not have Doppler measurements.